datateknik-lth/datateknik-lth/ak3/datasakerhet-EIT060/sammanfattningar/checklista.md

 *
   Stream ciphers and One time pads (OTP)
     Stream cipher
-      Take a short random key and sxpand it to a long pseudorandom sequence of bits.
+      Take a short random key and expand it to a long pseudorandom sequence of bits.

     OTP
       Different substitutions for every character